GenericMappingTools/gmt/doc_modern/rst/source/gallery/users_contrib_symbols/Cetacea.rst

     and heterogeneous stranding, for instance a mother/calf stranding or two different species sighted in exactly the same point.
 You can deal with those cases if you stack several low/high symbols until you obtain the complex symbol desired.
-You will need duplicate or triplicate the :doc:`psxy </psxy>` lines in the script and perhaps play also with the size and color of the symbols.
+You will need duplicate or triplicate the :doc:`plot </plot>` lines in the script and perhaps play also with the size and color of the symbols.
 For instance if you see a killer whale harassing two dolphins and you want to show all in the same map:

-       psxy a_killer_whale_data.xy             -Skkillerwhale_high/0.8 ...  etc
+       plot a_killer_whale_data.xy             -Skkillerwhale_high/0.8 ...  etc
-       psxy a_common_dolphin_mother_data.xy    -Skcommondolphin_midlow/0.7 ... etc
+       plot a_common_dolphin_mother_data.xy    -Skcommondolphin_midlow/0.7 ... etc
-       psxy and_its_calf_data.xy               -Skcommondolphin_low/0.3 ... etc
+       plot and_its_calf_data.xy               -Skcommondolphin_low/0.3 ... etc

     For a better result place the lines calling the taller symbols first and the shorter symbols at the end.